-Bewildered contains new translations of Muhyiddin Ibn al-‘Arabī’s Tarjuman poems by Michael A. Sells, the translator of a highly praised volume of pre-Islamic qasidas, Desert Tracings, and Stations of Desire, which contains his first renderings of Ibn al-‘Arabī’s Tarjuman.
+Bewildered contains new translations by Michael A. Sells of Muhyiddin Ibn al-‘Arabī’s Tarjuman poems.
+Sells is also the translator of a highly praised volume of pre-Islamic qasidas, Desert Tracings, and Stations of Desire, which contains his first renderings of Ibn al-‘Arabī’s Tarjuman.
 In Bewildered, Sells carries into his translations the supple, resonant quality of the original Arabic, so that the poems come to life in modern poetic English.

 Muhyiddin Ibn al-'Arabi